Islam in the Dallas–Fort Worth metroplex: Holy Land Foundation (HLF)

 The Holy Land Foundation (HLF) was the largest Islamic charity in the United States.
 Headquartered in Richardson, Texas, and run by Palestinian-Americans, it was originally known as Occupied Land Fund.
-During the 1990s, American politicians, including Chuck Schumer and Eliot Spitzer, alongside the Israeli Government and "Misinformation Expert" Steve Emerson, lobbied the US Government to take action against the Holy Land Foundation.
 In 2004, a federal grand jury in Dallas, Texas charged HLF and five former officers and employees with providing material support to Hamas and related offenses.
-The prosecution's theory was that HLF distributed charity through local zakat (charity) committees located in the West Bank that paid stipends to the families of Palestinian suicide bombers and Hamas prisoners; that Hamas controlled those zakat committees; that by distributing charity through Hamas-controlled committees, HLF helped Hamas build a grassroots support amongst the Palestinian people; and that these charity front organizations served a dual purpose of laundering the money for all of Hamas's activities.
-Their trial has been considered by the Dallas Muslim Community as "unjust" and has been written to have "Capitalized on post-9/11 Islamophobic hysteria".
+The prosecution's theory was that HLF distributed charity through local zakat (charity) committees located in the West Bank that paid stipends to the families of Palestinian and Hamas which is resistance against the illegal occupation; that those zakat committees; provided support by distributing charity through committees.
+HLF helped Hamas build a grassroots support amongst the Palestinian people; these charity front organizations served a dual purpose of strengthening the families of those that are indigenous to the area and provide the otherwise obsolete support due to Israel's restrictions and bans, as well as controlling all their basic needs.